chadwatson/react-remote-resource/README.md

 Intuitive remote data management in React

+&nbsp;

 ## Overview

-react-remote-resource simplifies the integration of remote resources, usually api endpoints, into React applications, reducing boilerplate and data over-fetching.
+`react-remote-resource` simplifies using remote resources, usually api endpoints, in React applications.

-## How does it work?
+### How does it work?

+`react-remote-resource` creates `resources` that act as the single point of truth for a specific remote resource. `resources` are composible, allowing flexibility.

+#### Lifecycle

-Whenever a resource is used it will check the internal cache for a valid data entry.
-If a valid entry is found, the resource will return the data from the cache and the data is ready to use.
-If no valid entry is found, the `load` function, which returns a Promise, will be invoked and thrown.
-The nearest `RemoteResourceBoundary`, using `Suspsense` under the hood, will catch the Promise and render the `fallback` until all outstanding Promises resolve.
-If any of the Promises reject, the `RemoteResourceBoundary` calls `renderError` and `onLoadError` (if provided) otherwise it returns the `children`.
-This provides an intuitive way to use data from remote resources throughout your app without over-fetching, or the headache and boilerplate of Redux or some other data management library.
+- When a `resource` is used, it will check against an internal cache for a valid data entry.

+  - If the `resource` finds a valid entry, it will return the data.
+Otherwise the `load` function, which returns a Promise, will be invoked and thrown.

+- The nearest `RemoteResourceBoundary`, using `Suspsense` under the hood, will catch the Promise from the `load` function, and render the `fallback` until all outstanding Promises resolve.

+  - If any of the Promises reject, the `RemoteResourceBoundary` calls `renderError` and `onLoadError` (if provided) otherwise it returns the `children`.

+This provides a straightforward and consistent way to use data from remote resources throughout your app without over-fetching, or the headache and boilerplate of Redux or some other data management library.

+&nbsp;

+---

+&nbsp;

 ## Getting Started

+### Installation

 ```
 npm install react-remote-resource --save